solana-foundation/solana-improvement-documents/proposals/0133-syscall-get-epoch-stake.md

 ## Summary

-A syscall to retrieve a vote account's delegated stake for the current epoch.
+A syscall to retrieve a vote account's delegated stake or the total cluster stake for the current epoch.

 ## Motivation